ejmabunda/jhb58-basics-prep/README.md

 ##### Requirements
 - Implement multiplication, and division manually
 - Use `python3 -m unittest tests/test_calculator.py` to run tests for this exercise.
+- Ensure all tests pass

 ##### Bonus

 - Handle invalid input or operations.
 - Add extra operations like power or modulus (Implement manually)

+### Exercise 3: To-Do List (CLI Version)
+#### Goal

+Create a simple text-based to-do list manager where the user can add, view, and remove tasks.

+##### Requirements

+Include a menu with these options:

+1. Add task
+2. View tasks
+3. Remove task
+4. Exit

+- Let the user choose an option and perform the action.
+- Keep tasks stored in a list while the program runs.
+- Keep showing the menu until the user exits.
+- Ensure the program handles invalid input gracefully (e.g., removing a task that doesn’t exist).